-Note: For preventing errors during the read out of the data, the register 'GA' has stored the value 999999 at the beginning of the measurement cycle.
+Note: For preventing errors during the read out of the data, the register 'GA' has stored the value +999999 at the beginning of the measurement cycle.
 The measurement result can only be read after the defined Measuring Time 'MT' has been elapsed and before a new measurement cycle has been started.
+If a trigger period fails or is aborted, the retrigger function will be called.
+This is denoted by +888888 being returned.
+See 'SA' command for more details.